 Approach & Skills

 Pavlov trainers are fluent in traditional and contemporary training.
-When you are researching dog trainers you will quickly notice a recurring pattern.
+Some call this balanced dog training.
+When researching dog trainers, you will notice a recurring pattern.
 The majority of dog trainers fall on one of two sides of the training spectrum.
 On one side of the spectrum, you have the positive ONLY trainers – treats, praise, hugs…never tell your dog ‘no’.
 On the other far end of the spectrum, you have pressure-heavy dog trainers, who will correct poor choices.
 Pavlov is unique in that we are fluent in both skills.

 Entry-level obedience involves a generous helping of treats and praise.
 Naughty, rude, and threatening behaviors are directly corrected.
 Polite behaviors are liberally rewarded.
 Advanced obedience may incorporate many tools including – but not limited to – toys, prong collars, electronic collars, and a hardy snuggle session.